-THREE Hollywood stars who carry • out the query of the scripturcs in a big way are Ramon Novarro, Eddie Quillan and Marion Davies.
+HREE Hollywood stars who carry out the query of the scriptures in a big way are Ramon Novarro, Eddie Quillan and Marion Davies.

-Ramon's parents were reduced to poverty when their land holdings in Mexico were taken from them during a revolution.
+Ramon's parents were reduced to poverty when their land holdings in Mexico were taken from them during a being educated by Ramon.